divinites/tong-wang-academic/content/publication/multidimensional/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *International Journal of Industrial Organisation (Under Review)*
+publication: In *International Journal of Industrial Organisation (Conditional Accepted)*
-publication_short: In *SSRN Working Paper*
+publication_short: In *International Journal of Industrial Organisation (Conditional Accepted)*

-abstract: In current business practice, sellers often combine a variety of pricing strategies to segment the market.
-These practices often leave consumers with pricing schedules that are highly non-linear and multidimensional.
-This paper develops a novel structural approach for estimating multidimensional non-linear pricing schemes with more than one decision variable.
-Using a rich and unique panel data of residents’ electricity consumption, we structurally estimate consumer preferences for electricity consumption in a setting with electricity tariffs, using both an Increasing Block Price (IBP) structure as well as a Time-of-Use (ToU) structure.
-Our model estimation allows us to identify and evaluate household-level elasticities in price elasticity of demand.
-Our counterfactual analysis shows that a seemingly welfare-improving policy may trigger the strategic behaviour of consumers and, ultimately, be contrary to the original purpose.
+abstract: Modern business practices frequently employ a blend of pricing strategies to segment markets effectively.
+As a result, consumers may encounter pricing schedules that are nonlinear and multidimensional.
+This paper presents a structural approach for estimating multidimensional nonlinear pricing models involving multiple decision variables in an energy market.
+Using a unique, rich panel dataset of Chinese household electricity consumption, we structurally estimate consumer preferences under the influence of an Increasing Block Price (IBP) and a Time-of-Use (ToU) system.
+Our structural approach allows us to distinguish and evaluate household-level price elasticities of demand, presenting a novel explanation for consumer's feedback on marginal price changes.
+Through model-based simulations, we demonstrate that a 1% increase in price corresponds to a 0.7% reduction in total electricity demand.
+However, our analysis indicates that practical opportunities for optimization within multi-dimensional pricing systems are limited.
+Our findings offer distinct insights into the complex interplay between intricate pricing structures and energy consumption behavior, thereby providing valuable guidance for policymakers and regulators.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.